AdobeDocs/pass.en/help/authentication/rest-api-cookbook-clienttoserver.md

 ## Overview {#overview}

-This document provides step-by-step instructions for a Programmer's engineering team to integrate a "smart device" (game console, smart TV app, set top box, etc.) with Adobe Pass authentication using REST API services.
+This document provides step-by-step instructions for a Programmer's engineering team to integrate a "smart device" (game console, smart TV app, set top box, etc.) with Adobe Pass Authentication using REST API services.
 This Client-to-Server approach, which uses REST APIs rather than a client SDK, allows for broader support of different platforms for which developing a significant number of unique SDKs would not be feasible.
 For a broad technical overview of how the Clientless solution works, see the [Clientless Technical Overview](/help/authentication/rest-api-overview.md).

 This approach requires two components (streaming app and AuthN app) to complete the required flows: start-up, registration, authorization, and view-media flows in the streaming app, and the authentication flow in your AuthN app.